Going On Silent Retreat

 I began my own journey with the Vipassana Meditation Foundation and I cannot recommend them enough.
 Their teacher, S.N.
 Goenka, gives the clearest and most compelling instruction I have ever heard.
 And though he died some years back, his classes were all recorded as audio and video, and are still as wonderful as when he was alive.

 For a donation, they take wonderful care of their students.
 Their only requirements are that you attend all the lessons, practice diligently with the other meditators in the hall and maintain complete silence for the entire time you’re there.
 Though the method they teach is quite different to the methods I use, and teach, in essence, they all go to the same place.

 To find the nearest centre to you, go to the ‘locations’ tab.

 * * * *

 If you take silent retreat, following are some suggestions to help you make the best use of your time there:

 - Make sure you surrender your mobile phone and any other devices for the time you’re there.
 There is nothing so disturbing and counter-productive to meditation than a beeping, nagging phone.
 So before you go into retreat, make sure everyone knows you’ll be incommunicado for that time.

 - Once the retreat has begun, surrender yourself to the teaching and care.
 Having chosen a good teacher, temporarily forget everything you’ve previously read or heard, and give yourself totally to whichever teacher you have chosen.
 The less thinking and doubt the better.
 Just let the process pick you up as meditation gains momentum.
-And if you have doubts, save them for later, when you can review what you’ve learnt and pick and choose what suited you in the experience.
+And if you have doubts, save them for later, when you can review what you’ve learnt and pick and choose what suited you.

 - Maintain absolute silence.
 Talk to no-one except your teacher, and ignore everyone else.
 Pull your attention into yourself and focus on the business of meditating and mindfulness – constantly.
 The more completely you can do this, the easier and more effective the retreat will be.